raydemay/pokedex/readme.md

 - Special thanks to [PokéAPI](https://pokeapi.co/) for providing the data and images used in this application.
 - Inspiration from various online resources, including Pokémon fan communities and game guides.
+- This project was developed with assistance from Gemini Advanced.
+Gemini helped with generating and refining code, suggesting solutions to challenges, and providing guidance on best practices.